 Next, we have a chicken and brown rice or lamb and brown rice formula that contains both glucosamine and chondroitin for joint health.
 The NUTRO 10157646 Wholesome Essentials Dry Dog Food contains vitamins, minerals, and omega 3 and 6 fatty acids.

-You can purchase this food in a 15 or 30-pound bag, and it is cooked in the USA.
+You can purchase this dog food in a 15 or 30-pound bag, and it is cooked in the USA.
 Promoting cognitive and immune health, there are no GMO-ingredients in the natural chow.
-The food uses farm-raised chicken, plus it contains no corn, soy, wheat, or chicken (poultry) by-product meal.
+This dog food uses farm-raised chicken, plus it contains no corn, soy, wheat, or chicken (poultry) by-product meal.

 As we have pointed out with other options, this formula uses chicken meal to provide your pup with glucosamine and chondroitin.
 You should also note, there is yeast within this food, too boot.
 Further, although there are no artificial preservatives or colors, the hard cheerio-like bits can be hard to digest for some pets.